Wilfried Zaha had a point to prove when he stepped out at St James’ Park on February 25th, 2010.

 Growing up, Zaha was an unassuming, quiet boy who kept himself to himself until he took to a football field.
 He’d been part of Crystal Palace’s Academy from the age of eight, when a club scout scooped him from the hashed Sunday League pitches of Whitehorse Wanderers and set him on the path to global stardom.

-As an adult, Zaha could trigger the rippled drumming of 25,000 seats clattering against their supports as Selhurst Park collectively rises with the winger on the ball.
+As an adult, Zaha can trigger the rippled drumming of 25,000 seats clattering against their supports as Selhurst Park collectively rises with the winger on the ball.
 The effect was - and still is - staggering: a humming Mexican wave of plastic striking metal, a unified intake of breath, silence, and then - with Zaha’s boots conducting the orchestra - bedlam.

 But for eight years as he grew from a child to a teenager, the youngster didn’t leap out as a star in the making.